billbillbilly/dsmSearch/README.md

 exploration of LiDAR (Light Detection and Ranging) data (from USGS) within a specified bounding box (bbox).
-This function enables users to search for LiDAR data, preview available graphics, and optionally download LiDAR data files for further viewscape analysis.
+This function enables users to search for LiDAR data, preview available graphics, and optionally download LiDAR data files for DSM/DTM and further data analysis.
 Current dataset of USGS covers the most area in the US:
 <https://apps.nationalmap.gov/lidar-explorer/#/>